Toll Brothers profit slides amid luxury-home sales dip

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Selling, general and administrative expenses notched up 18% from a year earlier.
+Selling, general and administrative expenses notched up 18 percent from a year earlier.

 |Ticker